TERREMEMBER/znbase/docs/content/latest/manage/backup-restore/snapshots-ycql.md

 title: Snapshot and restore data for YCQL
 headerTitle: Snapshot and restore data for YCQL
 linkTitle: Snapshot and restore data
-description: Snapshot and restore data in YugabyteDB for YCQL.
+description: Snapshot and restore data in ZNbaseDB for YCQL.
 image: /images/section_icons/manage/enterprise.png
 aliases:
   - manage/backup-restore/manage-snapshots